ashaine16/nft-marketplace/README.md

 - npm run dev

 ## Configuration
 To deploy to Polygon test or main networks, update the configurations located in hardhat.config.js to use a private key and, optionally, deploy to a private RPC like Infura.
-(Note: Do **NOT** the private key from wallet you got funds in, use a scrap MM wallet.)
+(Note: Do **NOT** use private key from wallet you got funds in, use a scrap MM wallet.)

 ```
 require("@nomiclabs/hardhat-waffle");